RoshneV/botdatapipelining/README.md

            In this file the initialise the route to useragent file and ip address file which connects to http url which creates the

 **mongodb.py**
--Checks if the specified collection exists in the MongoDB database.
+Checks if the specified collection exists in the MongoDB database.
--Creates the collection if it doesn't exist.
+Creates the collection if it doesn't exist.
--Ensures there is an index on the cidr field for efficient querying.
+Ensures there is an index on the cidr field for efficient querying.
--Handles exceptions during connection and setup. bot_ip.py
+Handles exceptions during connection and setup.
+**bot_ip.py**
 **fetch_bot_ips**
--Sends a GET request to each URL to fetch IP data.
+Sends a GET request to each URL to fetch IP data.
--Converts the response text into a DataFrame for easier manipulation.
+Converts the response text into a DataFrame for easier manipulation.
--Filters out commented lines and unnecessary whitespace.
+Filters out commented lines and unnecessary whitespace.
--Converts plain IP addresses to CIDR notation (IPv4 to /32 and IPv6 to /128).- -Prepares the data in a format suitable for bulk writing to MongoDB.
+Converts plain IP addresses to CIDR notation (IPv4 to /32 and IPv6 to /128).
+Prepares the data in a format suitable for bulk writing to MongoDB.
 **bulk_update_bot_ips**
 Creates UpdateOne operations for each IP address and its data.
 Executes the bulk write operation to update the database.